Skip to content

 • Check the types with Pyright

-• Run the tests and generate a coverage report
+• Run the tests with Python 3.13 and generate a coverage report

 • Start the development server for the documentation